Svan language

-Svan (ლუშნუ ნინ lušnu nin; სვანური ენა) is a Kartvelian language spoken in the western Georgian region of Svaneti primarily by the Svan people.
+Svan (ლუშნუ ნინ lušnu nin; სვანური ენა) is a Kartvelian language spoken in the western Georgian region of Svaneti primarily by the Svans, a subgroup of Georgians.
+It is of particular interest because it has retained many features that have been lost in the other Kartvelian languages.

+Historically, Svan has only been a spoken, regional language used informally in day-to-day activities.
+Svan speakers have traditionally relied on the standard Georgian as their literary language and through the late 19th century there were no known written Svan grammar books or dictionaries.
 With its speakers variously estimated to be between 30,000 and 80,000, the UNESCO designates Svan as a "definitely endangered language".
-It is of particular interest because it has retained many features that have been lost in the other Kartvelian languages.

 Features

 Familial features

-Like all languages of the Caucasian language family, Svan has a large number of consonants.
+Like all languages of the Kartvelian language family, Svan has a large number of consonants.
 It has agreement between subject and object, and a split-ergative morphosyntactic system.
 Verbs are marked for aspect, evidentiality and "version".

 Distinguishing features

 Svan retains the voiceless aspirated uvular plosive, //qʰ//, and the glides //w// and //j//.
-It has a larger vowel inventory than Georgian; the Upper Bal dialect of Svan has the most vowels of any South-Caucasian language, having both long and short versions of //a ɛ i ɔ u æ ø y// plus //ə eː//, a total of 18 vowels (Georgian, by contrast, has just five).
+It has a larger vowel inventory than Georgian; the Upper Bal dialect of Svan has the most vowels of any Kartvelian language, having both long and short versions of //a ɛ i ɔ u æ ø y// plus //ə eː//, a total of 18 vowels (Georgian, by contrast, has just five).

 Its morphology is less regular than that of the other three sister languages, and there are notable differences in conjugation.